gulpsome/hal-rc/README.md

 1. the project using the `hal-rc` or `beverage` module
 2. the configured `sourcegateModule`

+Presets are just a way to bootstrap one's styleduide, by taking defaults from another styleguide - the one providing the presets.
+It could be any node module or a non-packaged repo used as module with [napa](https://github.com/shama/napa) for example.
+If `sourcegate` can read it, and your tools (linters) use JSON config, then it's supported already.

 The `recipe`, `module`, `prefix` and `preset` options are merely conveniences.